Sri Srinivasa Perumal Temple – Singapore

 Introduction

-Sri Srinivasa Perumal Temple or Sri Perumal Temple is one of the oldest temples in Singapore.
-It is located in Little India within the planning area of Kallang along Serangoon Road, where its tall Gopuram (tower) shows the different incarnations of Lord Vishnu.
-This large complex, dedicated to Vishnu.
-The temple’s five-tier Gopuram was a donation from P. Govindasamy Pillai, one of the earliest Indian migrants to Singapore.
-In 1978, the temple was gazetted as a National monument of Singapore
+The Sri Srinivasa Perumal Temple, also known as Sri Perumal Temple, is one of the oldest and most significant Hindu temples in Singapore.
+Situated in the vibrant Little India district along Serangoon Road, the temple is easily recognizable by its towering five-tier Gopuram (gateway tower), which showcases various incarnations of Lord Vishnu.
+The Gopuram was donated by P. Govindasamy Pillai, one of the early Indian migrants to Singapore.
+In 1978, the temple was gazetted as a National Monument of Singapore, recognizing its cultural and historical significance.

 Puranic Significance